AZ-104 Free Practice Exercises

 - Use this section to tie monitoring, resilience, recovery, and cost governance into one operational skill set

-This 10-section structure supports stronger AZ-104 preparation by breaking Azure administration into manageable domains while still showing how identity, permissions, governance, storage, compute, networking, and operational resilience connect across the platform.
+This free 10-section structure supports stronger AZ-104 preparation by breaking Azure administration into manageable domains while still showing how identity, permissions, governance, storage, compute, networking, and operational resilience connect across the platform.

-Choose an AZ-104 Practice Section
+Choose a Free AZ-104 Practice Section

 The structure separates Azure administration into recognizable operational domains so learners can quickly identify whether they need to review identity, RBAC, policy, storage, virtual machines, networking, hybrid connectivity, or backup and monitoring.

-Why this structure works for learners
+Why the free and premium structure works for learners

 Have questions?